 One of the most difficult life lessons is realizing that some relationships don't last.
 Friends, roommates, in-laws, even partners change over time.
 Accepting that not everyone will stay in your life becomes a painful process that most of us resist.
 Instead, you stay in relationships hoping that they'll get better on their own.

 But that it's not always the case.

 When a Relationship Breaks Down

-When a disagreement becomes too big to manage, you need options.
+When a disagreement gets too big to manage, you need options.
 Leaving a relationship too soon can backfire into regret.
-Instead, learning the importance of taking a healthy break helps you figure things out when you're in doubt.
+Instead, learning the importance of taking a healthy break helps you figure things out when you're not sure what’s next.

 In this blog you'll learn how taking a break can benefit you and ultimately heal the relationship.

 1. You Need to Feel It to Heal It

-Taking a break from your relationship triggers lots of feelings.
-When the pain becomes your guide to dissect what went wrong, you can learn from it.
-You might be tempted to avoid the feelings, but that can cause more problems.
+Taking a break from your relationship can trigger lots of feelings.
+Let the pain be your guide to dissect what went wrong so you can learn from it.
+You might be tempted to avoid the pain, but that can cause more problems.
 For more on letting go click here to read 10 Ways to Let Go of Someone You Love.

 When feelings are denied, relying on substances like alcohol, pot or food to cope can become a major problem.
-Letting yourself feel the loss means putting on your big girl (or boy) pants!
-Find healthy ways to take better care of yourself.
+Letting yourself feel it means putting on your big girl (or boy) pants!
+Find healthy ways to take care of yourself.
 Expand your support system.
 Start exercising to stay balanced and release negative energy.

 2. Acknowledging the Grief

 The hardest part of a separation is feeling the grief.
 The potential loss of a relationship can throw you off balance.
-One minute you’re feeling angry and the next you’re obsessing over what you could have done differently.
-The intensity can make you feel a little nuts.
+One minute you’re angry and the next you are obsessing over what you could have done differently.
+This intensity can make you feel a little nuts.